Wales' Gareth Bale will toughen up says boss Chris Coleman

 But the 24-year-old did not have the easiest of nights and during the opening exchanges Jere Uronen managed to catch Bale late twice, leaving the forward needing treatment to his ankle.

 "I said at half-time, 'listen, this team is not here for a friendly'.
 They were honest.
 I am not complaining, that's football," added Coleman.

 "As a team ourselves we can be a little bit more nasty.
 I was impressed with Finland.
 They had good energy and good football players."

-Coleman had looked set to celebrate his two-year contract extension with a win after Andy King gave Wales a 58th-minute lead from Hal Robson-Kanu's cross.
+Coleman had looked set to celebrate his with a win after Andy King gave Wales a 58th-minute lead from Hal Robson-Kanu's cross.